ana-nv/nv-lab/leaving/Readme.md

 7. Group results
 8. Latest version of the submitted manuscript with rebuttal, if applicable
 9. Posters and submitted conference abstracts related to the study
+10. Location of the consent forms (either electronic or paper)

 # Example:
 ``/storage/natalia/projects.md``